Updated October 15, 2021 at 5:30 pm ET

 Disclosure Requirements – What do Financial Statement Users Need to Know about Performance Obligations?

-FASB’s new model includes a variety of disclosure requirements, one of which relates specifically to performance obligations.
+FASB’s model includes a variety of disclosure requirements, one of which relates specifically to performance obligations.
 The goal of the expanded disclosures is to eliminate “boilerplate” language and instead provide a more meaningful description of revenue recognition policies and how they are applied to contracts with customers.

 While the standard does not specify the level of detail required, manufacturers may want to consider disclosing the following information about their performance obligations, as applicable: